futzu/SCTE35_threefive/README.md

-### Using threefive for SCTE-35 is like having a letter from The Pope and a rocket launcher.
+# Using threefive for SCTE-35 is like having a letter from The Pope and a rocket launcher.
+Things are going to tend to go your way.
-### Not much can slow you down, and a tie goes to the runner.

 ##### SCTE-35 Parser